exercism/common-lisp/concepts/arithmetic/about.md

 Finally, you may find it useful to compare different numbers using functions like `=` (equal), `/=` (not equal to), and `>=` (greater than or equal to).
 When these comparisons are true (as in `(= 1 1)`), they return `T` and when they aren't (as in `(> 0 1)`), they return `NIL`.

+## Numeric predicates

+The language also includes some useful predicates such as `zerop`, `evenp` and `oddp` which check for the obvious conditions.

 ## Reference

 ```lisp